 Section 5. - Compensation of mayor and trustees.

-The mayor and trustees shall serve without compensation, but shall be paid their necessary expenses incurred in the performance of their duties.
+The mayor and trustees shall serve without compensation, but shall be reimbursed their necessary expenses incurred in the performance of their duties.
 The board of trustees shall have authority to employ and provide for the expenses and compensation of accountants, engineers, attorneys, and other consultants for the purpose of investigating the affairs of the Town in any and all particulars.

 Section 6. - Vacancies in board of trustees.